AlisileAnusri/Python_MySQL/README.md

 # Python_MySQL
-A simple database consisting of tables created by integrating MySQL and Python.
+A database consisting of tables created by integrating MySQL and Python.